russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Traditional publishing

-Traditional publishing involves partnering with established publishing houses to handle the publication, distribution, and, often, the marketing of your book.
-A publishing company provides professional editing, illustrations, and book design, along with established networks to help your book reach bookstores and libraries.
+Traditional publishing involves partnering with publishing houses to handle the publication and distribution.
+A publishing company provides professional editing and book design, along with established networks to help your book reach bookstores and libraries.
 Of course, being chosen by a recognized publisher can add prestige, and you may receive advanced royalties.

 book_publishing